LGBTQ parenting in Canada: Biological Conception

 Assisted Reproduction in Canada is governed under the Assisted Human Reproduction Act.
 This law regulates practices concerning assisted reproduction such as methods of conception and handling of reproductive tissues.
 The Act declares discrimination or withholding of assisted reproduction on the grounds of sexual orientation or marital status illegal.
 Additionally, some Canadian provinces and territories govern rights and responsibilities of parties involved in assisted reproduction.
 In some instances, queer families may require legal consultation to navigate these rights and responsibilities, resulting in delayed conception and associated costs.
 All interaction with Assisted Reproduction Clinics or Fertility clinics in Canada must be initiated by referral from a family physician.
 Although health care in Canada is a publicly funded system some assisted reproduction services have an associated cost which must be paid by clients, for example the freezing of sperm or eggs for future use.
-Queer parents may face additional challenges within assisted reproduction services, as these services were originally developed for heterosexual couple having difficulty conceiving compared to families who require assistance to conceive.
+Queer parents may face additional challenges within assisted reproduction services, as these services were originally developed for heterosexual couples having difficulty conceiving compared to families who require assistance to conceive.
 Challenges may include forms which do not allow for correct gender identification, assumptions regarding relationship status and family configuration, uniformed counselors etc.